cereal2nd/home-assistant.io/source/_integrations/velbus.markdown

 ### USB

 The USB connection is a way to connect to the Velbus bus.
 You will need a Velbus USB interface to connect to the bus.
 The USB interface is connected to the USB port of your Home Assistant device.
-The interface usb devices are automatically detected and shown in a list.
+The interface USB devices are automatically detected and shown in a list.
 Select the correct USB interface from the list and click on submit.

 There will be a connection test to make sure the connection is working, and if its working the integration will be added to Home Assistant.